Konvt/pgbar/README.md

 range(_start, _end, BarT& _bar)
 range(_end, BarT& _bar)

-/* Accept an iterator type as the range for `range`, incorrect iterator order will throw an exception. */ range(_start, _end, BarT& _bar) // Only support iterators that advance using the increment operator.
+/* Accept an iterator type as the range for `range`. */ range(_start, _end, BarT& _bar) // Only iterators moved by increment/decrement operators are supported
-// To determine the order of iterators, it is required that the passed iterators have overloaded `operator>()`.
-// Otherwise, a compilation error will occur
 ```

 ## NOTICE: